ShwetaPokale/full_stack_assessment_skeleton/docs/README.md

     3. User and home details table
       ![Alt Text](images/user_home_details.png)

+    **TypeORM Integration**
+    - TypeORM is used in the backend, so tables will be created automatically.
+If you prefer to create tables using SQL queries, use the 99_final_db_dump.sql file and set synchronize to false in the backend/src/app.module.ts file.

 ## 2. React SPA

 - this is a simple SPA, the idea is to show case your state management and some frontend-dev skills